Skoda's all-new electric 7-seater is so very close to its big launch | Auto Express

 The Peaq will embody everything its maker is known for, taken to a new level, with a focus on space, practicality and comfort, and, of course, it’ll be packed with Simply Clever features designed to make life easier – as well as set this car apart from its rivals.

-Development boss Johannes Neft has also revealed to Auto Express the Peaq will use a new and improved version of the Volkswagen Group’s tried-and-test MEB platform that underpins the Skoda Elroq and Enyaq.
-He said until now this particular variation has only been used in China, and will be introduced to Europe by the Peaq.
+Johannes Neft, board member for technical development at Skoda has also revealed to Auto Express the Peaq will use a new and improved version of the Volkswagen Group’s tried-and-test MEB platform that underpins the Skoda Elroq and Enyaq, plus about a dozen other EVs.

-Neft was likely referring to the new ‘China Electrical Architecture’ (CEA) that Volkswagen developed with the Chinese company XPeng and has been launched just this week in the new VW ID.
-Unyx 07.

-CEA replaces the old electrical system on MEB vehicles, increasing computing power for better connectivity and smart features such as AI and “full-vehicle over-the-air updates”.
-It’s also supposed to reduce development time and costs for new cars, and their complexity by reducing the number of control units they need.
+He said until now this particular variation of the MEB architecture has only been used in China, and will be introduced to Europe by the Peaq, but details about exactly what advancements this new technology will offer remain tightly under wraps.

 The name Peaq was chosen to reflect the innovations that will feature on the flagship model and its position at the top of the range.
 It also marks a new generation of electric vehicles for Skoda, ditching the E-led names so far seen on the Enyaq and Elroq, as well as the forthcoming Epiq crossover that’s also due to be revealed this summer.